nparkanyi/econ102-notes/01_intro.md

 * inhibit monopolies: ban mergers
 * enforce *property rights*

-Principle #8: A country`s standard of living depends on its ability to produce goods and services
+Principle #8: A country's standard of living depends on its ability to produce goods and services
 --------------------------------------------------------------------------------------------------
 * most important factor: *productivity* (amount of goods and services produced for each hour of work)
 * _gross domestic product_: total market value of everything produced within country